nextcloud/documentation/developer_manual/design/layout.rst

 This layout is used in Files, Calendar, Deck, and Tasks.

-This layout has the [app navigation] on the left, the [main content] in the middle, and a [sidebar] on the right.
+This layout has the :ref:`Navigation` on the left, the :ref:`Content` in the middle, and a :ref:`Sidebar` on the right.
 The main content depends on the navigation, and the sidebar which is closed by default contains details of an item in the main content.

 For example, in the Files app, the files in the main content varies based on what is selected in the navigation.
 The sidebar would open when the user wants to see the details of a file.